kristenvaccaro/antisocial-computing/schedule.md

 #### Friday
 Jhaver et al. [Personalizing Content Moderation on Social Media: User Perspectives on Moderation Choices, Interface Design, and Labor](https://dl.acm.org/doi/10.1145/3610080) CSCW 2023

+Wu et al. ["How Do You Quantify How Racist Something Is?": Color-Blind Moderation in Decentralized Governance]() CSCW 2023

 <!--
 #### Monday: Platform Governance